Blaise Pascal: First atmospheric pressure vs. altitude experiment

 The Torricellian vacuum found that air pressure is equal to the weight of 30 inches of mercury.
 If air has a finite weight, Earth's atmosphere must have a maximum height.
 Pascal reasoned that if true, air pressure on a high mountain must be less than at a lower altitude.
-He lived near the Puy de Dôme mountain, 4790 ft tall, but his health was poor so could not climb it.
+He lived near the Puy de Dôme mountain, 4790 ft tall, but his health was poor, so he could not climb it.
 On 19 September 1648, after many months of Pascal's friendly but insistent prodding, Florin Périer, husband of Pascal's elder sister Gilberte, was finally able to carry out the fact-finding mission vital to Pascal's theory.
 The account, written by Périer, reads:

 The weather was chancy last Saturday...[but] around five o'clock that morning...the Puy-de-Dôme was visible...so I decided to give it a try.
 Several important people of the city of Clermont had asked me to let them know when I would make the ascent...I was delighted to have them with me in this great work...